somefunAgba/autosgm/README.md

 optimizer = AutoSGM(mdl.parameters(), lr_init=5e-4, autolr=None)
 ```

-Also, important parameters to configure apart from the initial learning rate are the 4 `lowpass` (often called momentum) parameters in `beta_cfg`, which in order are for iteratively smoothing the gradient input, smoothing the weight output, estimating the gradient variance/moment, crudely approximating a learning-rate correlation.
+Also, important parameters to configure apart from the initial learning rate are the 4 `lowpass` (often called momentum) parameters in `beta_cfg`.
+The first two  are for iteratively smoothing the gradient input, smoothing the weight output.
+The last two are for the adapting the learning rate by: estimating the gradient's variance/moment and crudely approximating a learning-rate correlation.

 By `smoothing`, we mean the `lowpass` filter is used to carefully filter high frequency noise components from its input signal.
-By `avergaing`, we mean the `lowpass` filter is used to estimate a statistical expectation function.
+By `averaging`, we mean the `lowpass` filter is used to estimate a statistical expectation function.

 By default, the values in `beta_cfg` are sensible theoretical values, which should be changed depending on what works and the linearity/architecture of the neural network.
 ```python